 The coffee comes in a hermetically sealed vacuum bag that is designed to keep your coffee strong and fresh.
 It is 100% organic, so it does not contain GMOs and is approved by the USDA.

-This premium, organic coffee bean offers a bold and rich taste from start to finish and has moderate notes of caramel and cocoa and a smooth taste.
+This premium, organic coffee bean offers a bold and rich taste from start to finish and has moderate flavor notes of caramel and cocoa and a smooth taste.

 4. Lavazza Super Crema – Best Medium Roast Coffee Beans